 Oh, what a tangled web we weave when first we practice to deceive.

 Lies seriously damage communities.
-Anyone who has considered the consequences of deception, knows it will seriously damage a society, and that society will eventually collapse.
+Anyone who has considered the consequences of deception knows it will seriously damage a society, and that society will eventually collapse.
 Trust and honesty are essential to communication and, thus, the ability to function and make sound decisions.
 Trust is a foundation upon which humans build relationships.
-I now believe destruction of trust is one of the objectives of these operations.
+I now believe destruction of trust and the literal creation of a post-truth world is one of the objectives of these operations.

 One problem with deception is that one lie eventually leads to another and then another.
 Soon, the deceivers become a victim of their own lies, trapped in a dishonest web that demands lots of energy to protect.